 Many people use reusable bags made from recycled bamboo fabric to store their sheets.

-Although, you can store your bamboo sheets is in a cool place, such as a closet.
+Although, you can store your sheets is in a cool place, such as a bed linen cabinet.

 Do not store this fabric in direct sunlight.
 Also, avoid placing them in plastic containers, as they trap moisture result in yellowing, ruining the fabric.
-Cardboard is also damaging for bamboo sheets, as it can transfer acid to the fabric.
+Cardboard is also damaging for sheets made from bamboo, as it can transfer acid to the fabric.

 In terms of folding sheets, especially fitted sheets, there is nothing to worry about on this front.
 If you are looking for a handy tip on how to fold a fitted sheet, Maria Kondo has an awesome guide.

-Unfortunately, the best products do not last forever, including bamboo sheets.
-Because of stains and frequent usage, bamboo sheets need replacing every couple of years.
+Unfortunately, the best products do not last forever, including sheets made of organic bamboo.
+Because of stains and frequent usage, the sheets need replacing every couple of years.

-Bamboo pillowcases need to be replaced every six months because of its contact with facial oils every night.
+Bamboo pillowcases need to be replaced every 6 to 12 months because of frequent contact with facial oils every night.

-The best way to discard bamboo sheets after their time is up is to recycle them.
+The best way to discard your sheets after their time is up is to recycle them.
 Bamboo fabric is biodegradable, meaning it is safe to send them to landfills.

 Stains ruin bamboo material and turn the fabric yellow, shortening its lifecycle.